AdobeDocs/experience-manager-65.en/help/sites-developing/dev-bulk-editor.md

 The source code of the Product List component is available in the repository at /apps/geometrixx/components/productlist and is composed of several parts like all Adobe Experience Manager (AEM) components:

 * HTML rendering: the rendering is done in a JSP file (/apps/geometrixx/components/productlist/productlist.jsp).
 The JSP reads the subnodes of the current Product List component and displays each of them as a row of an HTML table.
 * Edit dialog, which is where you define the Bulk Editor configuration.
 Configure the dialog to match the needs of the component: columns available and possible actions performed on the grid or on the search.
-See [Bulk Editor configuration properties](#bulk-editor-configuration-properties) for information on all of the configuration properties.
+See [Bulk Editor configuration properties](#bulk-editor-configuration-properties) for information on all the configuration properties.

 Here is an XML representation of the dialog sub nodes: